- Date : 13/11/2020

 The last step in this process involves listing it on the stock market.
 After the shares are issued to investors in the primary market, they get listed in the secondary market.
 Trade in these shares, happens daily.

-Before jumping into the dynamic market, you must do the groundwork.
+Before jumping into the dynamic market, you must do the groundwork and understand how the IPO process in India works.
 The prospectus issued by the company is an invitation to the public, stating financial details.
 These include the money that the company intends to raise and the type of shares.
 The prospectus also outlines how the company plans to use the IPO money, and expand its business.
 This helps you make an informed decision.

 - Get a physical application form from a broker, distributor, or bank branch.
 Online applications are also available